 - 59. Appeals against decisions of the SCFtP are made to the Student Appeals Committee.
 Full details can be found in the Student Appeal Committee (SAC) Policy.
-The Student Appeals Committee shall have the authority either to overturn or uphold the decision of the SCFtP. - 60.
+The Student Appeals Committee shall have the authority either to quash or uphold the decision of the SCFtP. - 60.
 The student should notify the University Secretary by email of their request for a review and the basis for that request in writing within five working days of the date of issue of the notification of the decision of the SCFtP. - 61.
-Admissible grounds for review shall be one or more of the following: - There has been a procedural error; or - New and relevant evidence is available that was not known at the time; or - The decision-making Committee acted unreasonably, or the impact of the sanction imposed was unreasonably disproportionate. - 62.
+Admissible grounds for review shall be one or more of the following: - new evidence that was not available at the time of the meeting of the SCFtP become available that could materially affect the Committee's decision; - the decision was based on a demonstrable error of fact; - the decision was not reached in accordance with these procedures or that there was prejudice or bias in the conduct of the SCFtP; - the decision of the SCFtP is not one which any reasonable panel would have reached based on the evidence presented. - 62.
 Where this is the case the Student Appeals Committee shall refer the case back to the SCFtP, notifying it of the grounds on which it believes the case should be re-considered.
 The Secretary of the Student Appeals Committee will notify the student - 63.
 The SCFtP will reconvene to hear the case for a second time in the light of the decision of the Student Appeals Committee.
 The normal appeals process will apply with the exclusion that the basis for the appeal must not be the same substantive matter as in the first appeal. - 64.
 If the Student Appeals Committee decides to uphold the decision of the SCFtP its decision shall be final.
-The student will be notified in writing that this decision constitutes the completion of procedures.

-65. The Student Appeals Committee will not make a professional determination on fitness to practise and, consequently, in its review it will determine only whether the grounds presented are valid and sufficient for the decision of the SCFtP to be overturned.
+The student will be notified in writing that this decision constitutes the completion of procedures. - 65.
+The Student Appeals Committee is in no position to make a professional determination on fitness to practise and, subsequently, in its review it shall determine only whether the grounds presented are valid and sufficient for the decision of the SCFtP to be quashed.